sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/npm/README.md

 ## Installing Packages

-For example to install Lodash, a popular collection of JavaScript tools:
+You can add an npm package to a project with `npm install package-name-here`.
+For example to install the popular library Lodash:

 ```bash
 npm install lodash